Iran–Turkey relations: Trade relations

 Iran and Turkey have very close trade and economic relations.
 Both countries are part of the Economic Cooperation Organization (ECO).

 Bilateral trade between the nations is increasing.
 Between 2000 and 2005, this trade increased from $1 billion to $4 billion.
 Iran's gas export to Turkey is also likely to be increased.
 At present, the rate is at 50mm cm/d.
 Turkey imports about 10 billion cubic meters a year of gas from Iran, about 30 percent of its needs.
 Turkey plans to invest $12 billion in developing phases 22, 23 and 24 of South Pars gas field, according to a senior Iranian oil official Two-way trade is now in the range of $10 billion (2010), and both governments have announced that the figure should reach the $20 billion mark in the not too distant future.
 50 percent of the gas from three phases of Iran's South Pars gas field will be re-exported to Europe.
 Turkey has won the tender for privatization of the Razi Petrochemical Complex, valued at $650 million (2008).

 Iranian First Vice President Mohammad-Reza Rahimi announced in October 2012 that the speed of trade exchanges between Iran and Turkey has accelerated and was close to reaching the goal of $30 billion per year.
 He added that the growing trade relations between Tehran and Ankara indicate the two countries’ willingness to strengthen mutual ties.
-On 29 April 2019, Turkey and Iran highlighted their intentions of increasing cooperation in the aspect of transportation according to Hurriyet daily news.
+On 29 April 2019, Turkey and Iran highlighted their intentions of increasing cooperation in the aspect of transportation.

 Turkey stopped buying Iranian oil completely in 2019 to comply with US sanctions.

 On 17 December 2020, the Iranian Customs Administration announced the re-opening of the Bazargan border crossing in the northwest of Iran, which had shut down 3 months earlier due to the COVID-19 crisis.
 Iranian and Turkish trucks were again allowed to pass due to a significant decline of COVID cases in both countries.
 The closure of borders between the two countries caused a 70% decline in trade, which is now predicted to increase sharply.

 In August 2023, Turkey's halt of oil flow through the Iraq-Turkey pipeline, following a legal dispute and compensation ruling, has led to economic, political, and legal consequences.
 Despite talks of resuming the pipeline, millions of barrels remain stuck, affecting global oil prices and destabilizing Iraq's economy, particularly the Kurdish region.
 The standoff risks regional instability, U.S. investments, and the rise of rival factions, potentially triggering civil conflict in both Iraqi Kurdistan and wider Iraq.

 Drug trade

-Drugs are frequently illegal smuggled into Turkey from Iran through migrants according to MPI.
+Drugs are frequently illegal smuggled into Turkey from Iran through migrants.
 Turkey has attempted to mitigate the smuggling by building three meter high walls, security panels, towers and fences as well as placing sensors on its borders with Iran.
 The barriers were also placed to prevent terrorist activity from entering Turkey from Iran.